-The procedure provided for in the Company's Board of Directors Regulation is the same as established in the Corporate Enterprises Act (LSC):
+The procedure provided for in the Company's Board of Directors Regulation is the same as established in the Corporate Enterprises Act (LSC).

-1. Related transactions shall require the authorization of the Board of Directors, without the possibility of delegation -such transactions being understood to be the execution by the Company or its subsidiaries of any transaction with the directors or with shareholders holding 10% or more of the voting rights, or represented on the Board of Directors, or with any other persons who must be considered related parties under the law-.
-As an exception to the above, the following shall not be considered related transactions:
+Article 41 of the Board of Directors Regulation stablishes that related transactions shall require the authorization of the Board of Directors, such transactions being understood to be the execution by the Company or its subsidiaries of any transaction with the directors or with shareholders holding 10% or more of the voting rights, or represented on the Board of Directors, or with any other persons who must be considered related parties under the law, unless the authorization correspond to the General Shareholders Meeting.